IRT-Saint-Exupery/CoFMPy/docs/user_guide/configuration_file.md

 Paths to FMU files can be specified as:

 1. Paths relative to the JSON configuration file.
-CoFMPy will search for files using `path` value, by considering the following:
+CoFmuPy will search for files using `path` value, by considering the following:
     - Files are placed at the same level than the configuration JSON file or in nested folders.